What Is Complex PTSD? Causes, Symptoms, And Treatments

 The difference between PTSD and complex PTSD

 It's worth noting that there's one other mental illness that has common symptoms with C-PTSD, though research has concluded that it qualifies as a separate disorder.
 It's called borderline personality disorder (BPD), which affects how a person thinks and feels about themselves and others.
 It may cause intense fears of abandonment, mood swings, unstable or troubled relationships, and drastic changes in self-image.
-Environmental factors such as neglect or abuse may contribute to the development of BPD and cause some symptoms similar to C-PTSD symptoms.
+Environmental factors such as neglect or abuse may contribute to the development of borderline personality disorder or other personality disorders and cause some symptoms similar to C-PTSD symptoms.
 However, borderline personality disorder is not always caused by a traumatic event.

-Because of the overlap between these mental disorders, their seriousness, and the fact that BPD or EPCACE may or may not be comorbidity with either form of PTSD, it's essential to meet with a mental health professional who can arrive at the correct diagnosis.
-Each requires a different treatment plan, so the proper diagnosis is critical.
+Because of the overlap between these mental health disorders, their seriousness, and the fact that BPD or EPCACE may or may not be comorbid with either form of PTSD, it's essential to meet with a mental health professional who can arrive at the correct diagnosis.
+Each condition requires a different treatment plan, so the proper diagnosis is critical.

 Symptoms of C-PTSD